Your next cup of George ships fresh roasted.

 Frequently Asked Questions

+What is the Zion coffee origin?
 Guatemala — sourced from Huehuetenango and Antigua growing regions at 1,500–2,000 meters, processed using washed method.

+What are the tasting notes?
 Baking Chocolate, Amber Sweetness, Dried Fruit & Tea.

+Is Zion specialty-grade?
 Yes.
 Meets the SCA’s 80-point minimum classification and the OFC Specialty Coffee Standard.

-Yes.
-Independently tested by an accredited third-party laboratory for mycotoxins, heavy metals, mold, and yeast on the finished roasted coffee.
+Is it independently lab tested?
+Yes. independently tested by FoodChain ID, a PJLA-accredited laboratory for mycotoxins, heavy metals, mold, and yeast on the finished roasted coffee.

-Whole Bean and Ground, both in 12oz bags.
+What formats are available?
+Whole Bean and Medium-Coarse Ground, both in 12 oz. bags.

+Where is it roasted?
 Roasted in the United States in small batches, shipped fresh within 2 business days.

+Can I subscribe?
 Yes.
-Subscribe & Save — 17.76% discount — cancel anytime.
+Subscribe & Save — 15% — cancel anytime.

+What is GEORGE Coffee?
 GEORGE Coffee is the parent entity of the Official Fellow Citizen registry.
-All Citizens are issued under the GEORGE system. officialfellowcitizen.com/pages/george-coffee
+All coffees are issued under the GEORGE system. officialfellowcitizen.com/pages/george-coffee

 View full details